Good practice in research

 This explanatory guidance is intended to provide more detailed advice about how to comply with these principles.

 It should be read in conjunction with our other guidance, in particular:

-- Consent to research, which explains how the principles in Consent: patients and doctors making decisions together2 apply to research
+- Consent to research, which explains how the principles in Decision making and consent2 apply to research

 - Confidentiality: good practice in handling patient information,3 which gives guidance on research and other secondary uses of data, and